ldb/lua-telegram-bot/README.md

 ### Mar 27 2016 - v2.0

-* Added [Framework Extension](https://github.com/cosmonawt/lua-telegram-bot#framework-extension) which includes an internal update and callback handler and several callback functions which can be overridden.
+* Added [Library Extension](https://github.com/cosmonawt/lua-telegram-bot#Library-extension) which includes an internal update and callback handler and several callback functions which can be overridden.
-* Added file `bot-example.lua` with examples on how to use the new [Framework Extension](https://github.com/cosmonawt/lua-telegram-bot#framework-extension).
+* Added file `bot-example.lua` with examples on how to use the new [Library Extension](https://github.com/cosmonawt/lua-telegram-bot#Library-extension).
 * Minor bug fixes

 ### Feb 28 2016 - v1.1